georgysavva/generic-wallet/README.md

 # Project description
 This is a generic wallet service.
-It designed to be used as a core service in a hypothetical fintech startup.
+It's designed to be used as a core service in a hypothetical fintech startup.
 Wallet provides following features:
 - Send payment from one account to another.
 - See all payments.
 - See all accounts.